brianhill/deep-springs-observatory/index.md

 ## Portable Instrument

-Students gain experience using a Stellarvue SVA130T f/7 triplet apochromat refractor (a predecessor of the [Stellarvue SVX130T](https://www.stellarvue.com/svx130t/)):
+Students will gain experience using a Stellarvue SVA130T f/7 triplet apochromat refractor:

 ![Stellarvue SV130T](./photos/SVA130EDT.png)

 The SVA130T is a predecessor of the Stellarvue [SVX130T](https://www.stellarvue.com/svx130t/)).
-For scientific and astrophotography uses, the SVA130T is paired with a Stellarvue [SFFRR.72 Reducer/Flattener](https://www.cameraconcepts.com/stellarvue-stellarvue-sffr72-130-25-48-reducer-fla.html), resulting in a broad f/5 effective focal length.
+For scientific and astrophotography uses, the SVA130T is paired with a Stellarvue [SFFRR.72 Reducer/Flattener](https://www.cameraconcepts.com/stellarvue-stellarvue-sffr72-130-25-48-reducer-fla.html), resulting in an f/5 effective focal ratio.

 The SVA130T rides on a Losmandy GM811G:

 ![Losmandy GM811G](./photos/GM811G.jpeg)

 A Losmandy [HD tripod](http://store.losmandy.com/fhd-ma) supports the GM811G, and the scope, mount, and tripod are reasonably portable.
+The SVA130T can be taken to exceptional nearby sites such as the White Mountain Research Center [Barcroft Field Station](https://www.wmrc.edu/facilities/bar/default.html).

 ## Power